alfin3/graph-algorithms/README.md

 `./data_structures_c/utilities-ds/`

-The provided implementation of random_range_uint64 and random_range_uint32 demonstrates the construction of uniformly random numbers exceeding the range of a random number generator by conditioning the construction process with a Bernoulli random variable on the lowest set bit in the high bits outside the range of the generator.
+The provided implementation of random_range_uint64 and random_range_uint32 demonstrates the construction of uniformly random numbers exceeding the range of a random number generator by conditioning the construction process with a Bernoulli random variable on the lowest bit in the high bits outside the range of the generator.

 `./graph_algorithms_c/dfs/`